David Dastmalchian: 2015–2022: Ant-Man, The Suicide Squad, and Dune

+In 2025 he played Gurathin, one of the main characters in the Apple TV+ series Murderbot.
+He also appeared in the Bryan Fuller film Dust Bunny.

-In October 2025, Dastmalchian expressed an interest in playing Morbius the Living Vampire in the Marvel Cinematic Universe.
+In October of that year, Dastmalchian expressed an interest in playing Morbius the Living Vampire in the Marvel Cinematic Universe.
 In the same interview, he stated that he would like to play either Solomon Grundy or Dr. Jonathan Crane in the DCU.

+In 2026, he appeared as Mr. 3 in the second season of the Netflix series One Piece, a live-action adaptation of the anime series of the same name; he was introduced to the franchise by his son through the original manga and had watched the live-action series before being approached for the role.
+Later that year, Dastmalchian portrayed M. Bison in the 2026 film adaptation of the Street Fighter video game series.

+Other work

 In addition to his acting career, Dastmalchian is a comic book writer.
 In 2019, he debuted his Dark Horse Comics series Count Crowley, illustrated by Lukas Ketner.
 He made his video game voice acting debut with the VR game Batman: Arkham Shadow, where he voiced Vic Sage / The Question.
+Since April 2024, he has also hosted the talk show Grave Conversations, where he and other celebrities lie in caskets while discussing topics of morality and death.

 Personal life

-Dastmalchian married artist Evelyn "Eve" Leigh in 2014.
-They live in Los Angeles with their two children.
+Dastmalchian married artist Evelyn Leigh in 2014.
+They live in Los Angeles with their two children, a son and daughter.

 Graphic novels

 Dastmalchian has written multiple graphic novels for different publishing houses including: